thiennguyenmark/ror-test/README.md

 # README

-Welcome to Fulfilled's Ruby on Rails technical test.
+Welcome to ReferReach's Ruby on Rails technical test.

 ## STEPS